 The American crocodile is federally listed as threatened due to human activities and coastal development.
 American crocodiles inhabit brackish or saltwater, and can be found in ponds, coves, canals, and creeks in mangrove swamps in southern Florida; no individuals have been documented within one mile of the project study area and none were observed during the field reviews.
 Therefore, this species was assigned a 'low' probability of occurrence within the project study area.
-The proposed surface water features observed which the study area mainly consist mainly of excavated stormwater management facilities (wale ditches and retention areas) associated with the existing roadway network.
-However, potential in 'hitat does exist within close proximity to the study area (i.e., the G-15 Canal).
+The proposed surface water features observed within the study area mainly consist mainly of excavated stormwater management facilities (swales, ditches and retention areas) associated with the existing roadway network.
+However, potential habitat does exist within close proximity to the study area (i.e., the G-15 Canal).
 The project area is highly urbanized and far enough north from known crocodile habitat that it is unlikely to affect crocodile nesting areas.
-Therefore, it has been determined that the propose project will have No Effect (NE) on the American crocodile.
+Therefore, it has been determined that the proposed project will have No Effect (NE) on the American crocodile.

-Eastern Indigo Snake (Drymarchon coup ri)
+Eastern Indigo Snake (Drymarchon couperi)

-The Eastern indigo snake, which is a derally listed as Threatened, inhabits pine flatwoods, hardwood forests, moist hamr bocks, and area that surround cypress swamps.
-This species could occur in some of the national areas of the Fern Forest Nature Center or Tradewinds Park adjacent to the corridor but, and often found in habitats containing gopher tortoises.
-The FWC Rare Snake Signands Gradata areas was reviewed for Eastern indigo snake sightings.
+The Eastern indigo snake, which is federally listed as Threatened, inhabits pine flatwoods, hardwood forests, moist hammocks, and areas that surround cypress swamps.
+This species could occur in some of the natural areas such as the Fern Forest Nature Center or Tradewinds Park adjacent to the corridor but, is often found in habitats containing gopher tortoises.
+The FWC Rare Snake Sightings GIS database was reviewed for Eastern indigo snake sightings.
 No sightings have been documented within the project area.
-The Enterprise will implement the Standard Protection is assured for the Eastern Indigo Snake and based on the Eastern Indigo Snake Determination of a surrest for the Eastern Indigo Snake and based on the Eastern Indigo Snake Determination of a surrest to the Eastern Indigo Snake and based on the Eastern Indigo Snake Determination of a surrest to the Eastern Indigo Snake and based on the Eastern Indigo Snake Determination of a surrest to the Eastern Indigo Snake and based on the Eastern Indigo Snake Determination of a surrest to the Eastern Indigo Snake Indigo Snake Determination of a surrest to the Eastern Indigo Snake Indigo Snake Determination of a surrest to the Eastern Indigo Snake Indigo
+The Enterprise will implement the Standard Protection Measures for the Eastern Indigo Snake and based on the Eastern Indigo Snake Determination of Effect Key (A>B>C>D>E "MANLAA"), it has been determined that the project may affect, but is not likely to adversely affect (MANLAA) this species (Appendix D).